adhithyakrishna/Q-learning-Path-finder/README.md

 ![Architecture](images/3llxy9.gif)

-The abstract of the project, introduction and report can be found [here](report.pdf) .
+The abstract of the project, report and results can be found [here](report.pdf) .